-We expect that our existing cash and cash equivalents will only be sufficient to fund our operating expenses and capital expenditures requirements to March 2016.
-We will need additional financing to fund our operating expenses and to conduct our intended clinical development programs, file additional patent applications and enhance our intellectual property position for lead compounds, validate the manufacturing processes at our various suppliers and prepare for submission of an NDA for our product candidates, and conduct additional preclinical work in order to identify product candidates under our MAT8800 discovery program.
+Taking into consideration certain cost-savings measures implemented in the third quarter of 2015, we expect that our existing cash and cash equivalents will only be sufficient to fund our operating expenses and capital expenditures requirements to June 2016.
+We will need additional financing to fund our operating expenses and to complete our intended clinical development programs, file additional patent applications and enhance our intellectual property position for lead compounds, to establish manufacturing processes internally or with a third-party contractor and prepare for submission of an NDA for our product candidates.
 We have based this estimate on assumptions that may prove to be wrong in the future, and we may use our available capital resources sooner than we currently expect.

 Until the time we can generate substantial product revenue from commercializing any of our product candidates, if ever, we expect to finance our cash needs through a combination of private and public equity offerings, debt financings, collaborations, strategic alliances and/or licensing arrangements.
-We do not have any committed external source of funds other than the NIH grants.
+We do not have any significant, committed external source of funds.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and could increase our expenses and require that our assets secure such debt.
 If we raise additional funds through collaborations, strategic alliances or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market any product candidates under our development that we would otherwise prefer to develop and market ourselves.